Savannah-yz/Savannah-yz/README.md

 - 🔭 I’m interested in learning Machine learning!
 - 🌱 I’m currently learning computer organization and design!
 - 👯 I’m looking for friends to study together!
 # :wave: Hi the world!
-I am interested in learning Machine learning!
+I am interested in learning Computer Science!
 I am working on how to use Github!
 My favorite hobby is watching movie!
 I like drawing cute pictures！
 <!--
 **Savannah-yz/Savannah-yz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.